 - Increased sales (55%).

-It takes careful planning, implementation, reporting, and follow-up for a BRC audit to be successful.
-The four key steps to performing a successful BRC audit are as follows:
+A successful BRC audit requires careful planning, implementation, reporting, and follow-up.
+The key steps to performing a successful BRC audit are as follows:

 Step 1: Preparation Phase